 You most probably feel a great deal of sadness with regards to your loss.
 This person meant a lot to you and now they are gone.
-You may start thinking of all shared together and all the "future losses".
+You may start thinking of all the memories you shared together and all the "future losses".